Lothindir/API-2021-SMTP/README.md

 ## Prank

 Here we put the Prank class.
 It contains all the information regarding the prank attack (victims, group, mail, sender).
-Its mail object will be transferred to the smtp client and sent to the victims.
+It generates a mail object with all the information it has.

 Then there is the PrankManager, it simply generates groups from the list of people and creates a custom prank for each one of them.